How to Transform Echolalia into Functional Communication: A Parent’s Guide to Meaningful Language Growth

 Blog Banner

 Have you ever noticed your child repeating certain words or phrases?
 Moreover, you cannot seem to figure out what those utterances mean because in many cases they don’t seem to serve any meaningful intent like making a request or asking for help.
 If you have found yourself in this predicament, I have some good news for you.
-This form of oral expression is called echolalia and your involvement as a parent can help your child transition from these verbal behaviors to practical forms of communication.
+This form of oral expression is called echolalia, and with your support, it’s possible to transform echolalia into functional communication.
+As a parent, your involvement can help your child transition from these verbal behaviors to practical forms of communication.

 What is echolalia?